taskcluster/taskcluster-lib-docs/README.md

     // but can be overridden if needed.
     project: '<name of project in package.json>',

+    // The path to the README.md file for the project
+    readme: '<project root>/README.md',

     // This must be set to the project's tier, corresponding to the section of the docs reference
     // chapter that this will appear in.
 Options include 'platform', 'core', 'integrations', 'operations',
     // 'libraries', and 'workers'.